josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 <footer>Hello, I'm the footer.</footer>
 ```

 Save that, and you should now see that header text above our main index page's contents, and the footer text below.
-That's because Svelte (like Vue) uses the `<slot />` element to inject child components.
+That's because Svelte (like Vue) uses the `<slot />` element to inject child components--in this case, the page content.

 ![The header text appears above the contents of the index.svelte file, and the footer text below.](/images/post_images/sveltekit-layout-shown.png)